Bounds for Rankin--Selberg integrals and quantum unique ergodicity for powerful levels: Proof of Theorem

 \begin{remark} When $q$ is a prime power, the classical content of the proof of the above lemma is that for $a d \equiv 1 \pod{q}$, the operator $z \mapsto -1/(q z)$ takes $a/c$ to $-a^{-1} / (q c^{-1}) \equiv -d/(q c^{-1}) \pmod{\mathbb{Z}}$. \end{remark}

-In the next proposition, the local quantities $R_{m,p}$ are simply the coefficients $R_m$ that were defined in~\eqref{defrm} and later computed exactly\footnote{We wrote down exact formulas only for $T_m$ but similar ones for $ R_m$ can be easily worked out using the table relating $T_m$ and $R_m$ in Sec.~\ref{sec:proofs}.} for all representations of $\PGL_2(\Q_p)$ with conductor at least $p^2$.
+We are now in a position to compute $\lambda_{[c],p}$ exactly.
+We do this in Proposition~\ref{keypropositionfourier}.
+The quantities $R_{m,p}$ that appear in the statement below are the coefficients ``$R_m$'' that were defined in~\eqref{defrm} and later computed exactly\footnote{We wrote down exact formulas only for $T_m$ but similar ones for $ R_m$ can be easily worked out using Table~\ref{table1}.} for all representations of $\PGL_2(\Q_p)$ with conductor at least $p^2$.

 \begin{proposition} Let $c$ be a positive divisor of $q$, $p$ a prime divisor of $q$, and $n$ a natural number.
 Write $n = u p^k$ with $(u,p) = 1$ and $k \geq 0$. \begin{enumerate} \item $\lambda_{[c],p}(n) = \lambda_{[c],p}(p^k)$.